sharmaankit4292/BIProject/README.md

   - Manufacturer performance
   - Manfactures with bad fields
   - Dax for Product Name and bad fields.
 This helps us finds gaps in products/main_product, manufactures, manufacturer numbers etc.
+  - The Code and Explanation for the Dax code is the Dax code & Explanation.txt file

 ---